pubmania/a_diabetics_journal/docs/Recipes/Breakfast Options/recipe_2_wheat_gluten_bread.md

     2. Instead of making rolls, you can bake it in bread pan to get 16 slices.

 !!! danger
-    As this recipe is based mainly on wheat gluten anyone it is not suitable for those with Gluten Intolerance.
+    As this recipe is based mainly on wheat gluten, it is not suitable for those with Gluten Intolerance.
 I am sure it's obvious but still.

 {{ """
 >> Serving Size: 4 portions (8 rolls)